Skip to content ↓

 Intent

-At Fawbert and Barnard’s we believe children should be exposed to all different religions, faiths and cultures in order to create a stronger understanding of the complex nature of the world around them.
+At Fawbert and Barnard’s we believe children should be exposed to all different religions, faiths, and cultures in order to create a stronger understanding of the complex nature of the world around them.
 We want to develop children’s thinking so that they are able to grow into free thinkers with the ability to be critical of public discourse, which is crucial in the modern world we live in.
 We always keep in mind the future of our children and believe it is important that children can grow into adults who can hold academic and knowledgeable discussions about important global matters.
 We want to build pupils with strong religious literacy who can hold balanced conversations about religion and worldviews.

 We value the religious background of all members of the school community and believe RE has an important role for the pupils’ spiritual, moral, social and cultural development.
 We promote respect towards those with other faiths and beliefs than our own.
 We encourage the children to develop their own sense of identity and belonging through self-awareness and reflection.
 It is important that RE allows children to develop their own personal awareness and therefore, teaching encompasses more than teaching facts about religions.
 Children can explore their own identity, human relationships, right and wrong and philosophical questions.
-All religions and their communities are treated with respect and sensitivity and we value the links, which are, and can be made between home, school, and a faith community.
+All religions and their communities are treated with respect and sensitivity, and we value the links, which are, and can be made between home, school, and a faith community.

 Implementation